 Your ATAS certificate is valid for six months from the date of issue for the purpose of applying for a Student Visa.

-You must apply for a new ATAS certificate within 28 days where:
+You must apply for a new ATAS certificate within 28 days if:

-In order to continue studying you must provide evidence of your application.
+To continue studying, you must provide evidence of your application.

-Where you are a continuing student, you will need to apply for new ATAS clearance where:
+If you are a continuing student, you will need to apply for a new ATAS clearance if:

 - Your new CAS will confirm that your end date is ten weeks after your thesis submission date.
 You should use this as the course end date on your ATAS application.

-- Where you are applying for ATAS clearance before your new CAS is issued, check the thesis submission date on your student record and add ten weeks to calculate an expected viva date.
+- If you are applying for ATAS clearance before your new CAS is issued, check the thesis submission date on your student record and add ten weeks to calculate an expected viva date.

-- Where you are applying for ATAS clearance to cover a time limit extension, you should add ten weeks to your requested extension date.
+- If you are applying for ATAS clearance to cover a time limit extension, you should add ten weeks to your requested extension date.